EarlyClues/WelcomeNewHire/new_hire.md

 If you've made it this far, it's because you've passed a rigorous 63.5-point background and permanent record/user history check, as required by *Universal Free Realms Standard Protocols regarding Worker Repurposing*.
 Investigation results are now available for private review in your Liminal Vault.
 After a 21 day probationary period, they will be released publicly in the interest of transparency on our multi-dimensional internet locality.

-The Company has tentatively decided (a position we are free to revoke without notice or hesitation) that you can [potentially] contribute to our success, and you've decided that Early Clues is the organization where you can pursue your career productively by updating your social media at a leisurely pace.
-As part of the hiring process, we begged you to reconsider this arrangement, but now we are all equally stuck.
+The Company has tentatively decided (a position we are free to revoke without notice or hesitation) that you can potentially contribute to our success, and you've decided that Early Clues is the organization where you can update your social media at a leisurely pace.
+As part of the hiring process, we begged you to reconsider this working arrangement, but now we are all equally stuck.
 Legally and permanentinuously.
 So get used to it.

 However, we believe we've each made the right decision, one that will result in a profitable relationship //[Note: This does not guarantee you additional financial remuneration, unless specified elsewhere in this handbook].
-The minute you start working here, you become an integral part of Early Clues and its future.  (//And the minute you fuck up - you are dead, you hear me?/jk)
+The minute you start working here, you become an integral part of Early Clues and its future.

 ## Onboarding Particulars

 Anyway, as an integral part of our SATISFACTION PIPELINE PROCESS, it will be integral that you integrate fully your goals, desires and fantasies into our current corporate integration.
-Because, as we like to say around the office: we're all in this together!
-Ha, ha, ha!
+Because, as we like to say around the office: *we're all in this together, sport!*

-Every job in our company is important (read: if you don't like it, we can find someone else who will be happy to do it with a smile[!] for half your current wage), and you will play a key role in the continued growth of our company, or you will be cast aside like so much useless junk.
+Every job in our company is occasionally important, and you will play a key role in the continued growths on our company, or you will be cast aside like so much useless junk.
 In fact, it is hereby obligatory that you immediately update your worldview pack so that the importance, grandeur and even, dare I say it, but majesty of our corporation occupies a position of undisputed centrality.
 You could call us "the mountain of your being," because that is what we've already become, and which you will spend every day hereafter climbing to actualize on our patented company ladders and climbing walls [Not available at all branch locations].
 With acceptance and installation of this simple critical patch, success is sure to follow! //*Note: Success not guaranteed/thx.legL

-Should you have any questions concerning this handbook, your employment or benefits, please feel free to activate your Inner.HelpDesk to discuss them with your supervisor or manager's automated in-world avatar. //Or you could take the "easy" way out and go all Edwald Snowdam on us.
-The choice is yours, punk.
+Should you have any questions concerning this handbook, your employment or benefits, please feel free to activate your Inner.HelpDesk to discuss them in detail with your supervisor or manager's automated in-world avatar.

 Again, welcome!